CORE-Robotics-Lab/HijackingRobotTeams/README.md

 * Load your pre-trained agent policies in folder `saved_models` .

-* Train surrogate policies to mimic them and adversarial communication policies offline.
+* Trains surrogate policies to mimic them and adversarial communication policies offline.

-* Automatically create a folder named `models` to save the trained adversarial policies as checkpoints.
+* Automatically creates a folder named `models` to save the trained adversarial policies as checkpoints.

+The conda environment for running the code can be created using: `conda env create -f environment.yml`.

 This work is still on-going and we will continue refining this repo - the next step includes to train a defender or mainipulate the attacked agents to anywhere we want.